Skip to main content

 High relevance

 Total and permanent disability cover pays a lump sum if you can no longer work because of injury or illness.
-For builders, who rely on physical capacity, this matters — though the specific TPD definition (own-occupation vs any-occupation) varies by insurer category and matters at claim time.
+For builders, who rely on physical capacity, this matters.
+The specific definition varies: own-occupation pays if you cannot do your own building role, while the broader any-occupation definition only pays if you cannot do any suitable work.
+Which one you are offered depends on the insurer and your group, and it matters at claim time, so check it in each quote.

 Trauma cover